antlr/stringtemplate4/doc/introduction.md

 String result = st.render(); // yields "int x = 0;"
 ```

-If you would like to keep just the template text and not the formal template definition around the template text, you can use STRawGroupDir.
-Then, decl.st would hold just the following:
+If you would like to keep just the template text and not the formal template definition around the template text, you can use `STRawGroupDir`.
+Then, `decl.st` would hold just the following:

 ```
 // file /tmp/decl.st